susumuota/karabiner-multi-layered/README.md

 ```

 - Edit the [karabiner-multi-layered.ts](karabiner-multi-layered.ts).
 - Run the following command to re-generate the JSON file.
+This will create a new `karabiner-multi-layered.json` file.
+Copy this file to `~/.config/karabiner/assets/complex_modifications/`.

 ```shell
 deno task json
 ```

-- To develop the Karabiner-Elements, run the following command.
+- Or run the following command to tweak the keymap continuously.
+This will watch for changes in the `karabiner-multi-layered.ts` file and update the `Default profile` of Karabiner-Elements automatically.

 ```shell
 deno task dev